Beef vs Chicken meat - Health impact and Nutrition Comparison

 Introduction

-When making a choice about our meals, this question often comes up.
-Beef or chicken, which meat is healthier and which is the better choice overall?
-Here we will compare the two, their nutrition and effects on health, and discuss the results.
+When choosing our meals, this question often comes up.
+Which meat is healthier and which is the better choice for, beef or chicken?
+Here we will compare beef and chicken meat, their nutrition and effects on health, and discuss the results.

 The main difference in appearance between these meats is readily apparent; it is the color.
-The color of meat is decided by the amount of myoglobin, and therefore iron, contained in the animal’s muscle.
-Chicken is classified as poultry and is white meat, while beef is considered to be red meat.
+The amount of myoglobin decides the color of meat, and therefore iron, contained in the animal’s muscle.
+Chicken is considered poultry and white meat, while beef is red meat.

-Both beef and chicken can be used in many different ways in the kitchen; however, chicken meat is considered to be more versatile.
+Both beef and chicken can be used in many different ways in the kitchen; however, chicken meat is considered more versatile.

 Consumption

-Out of all types of meat, the most widely consumed meat in the world is pork, followed by poultry such as chicken, leaving beef in third place.
+Of all types of meat, the most widely consumed meat in the world is pork, followed by poultry such as chicken, leaving beef in third place.
 In the past 50 years, poultry production has nearly tripled, whereas beef production has been cut by half (2).
-There are a few reasons for this drastic change in meat consumption, one of them being that chickens are much easier to raise, demand less feed, and are, therefore, cheaper to produce.
+There are a few reasons for this drastic change in meat consumption: chickens are much easier to raise, demand less feed, and are, therefore, cheaper to produce.
 Beef production also has a significantly larger negative impact on the environment, causing a notable portion of greenhouse gas emissions.

 Types of Meat